DCSIL-summer-course/react-app/Readme.md

 ### Cheat - `reducers/pic-size.jsx`

 Much of the complexity of solution below stems from the fact that `catPics` should not be mutated.
 The reducer should return either the exact same array (unchanged) or a new copy of `catPics`.
 To create a new copy we have to use the `...` (spread) operator.
+Alternatively you can use Facebook's [immutable.js library](https://facebook.github.io/immutable-js/) to create immutable data structures.

 ```jsx
 import { catPics } from '../cat-pics-container.jsx';